MarkStringer/MarkStringer.github.io/_posts/2019-03-12-BookVersion0_1Ch1.markdown

+﻿---
+title: "Delivering the Impossible - Chapter 1"
+layout: post
+---

-﻿Version - 0.1 - Aristotle
+Version - 0.1 - Aristotle
-#Delivering the Impossible [Working Title]
+# Delivering the Impossible [Working Title]

-#Introduction
+# Introduction

 What was he doing?
 He was sniggering.
 He was actually sniggering.
 "So I see here that you're writing a book - 'Good Enough Project Management.'
 How's that going?"